jkingsman/TinyLibrary/README.md

 It's an `ino` file intended for use with the Arduino IDE but should work on just about any ESP32.

+## Run on Ubuntu 24 (e.g. Raspberry Pi Zero 2W)

+See `Ubuntu 24 Static File Captive Portal.md` in this repo.

 ## Website

 The website is served from `index.html`, linking to `reader.html` for the ePub reader.